qbittorrent/docker-qbittorrent-nox/Readme.md

     * `QBT_WEBUI_PORT` \
       This environment variable sets the port number which qBittorrent WebUI will be binded to.
       Defaults to port `8080` if value is not set.
+    * `QBT_IGNORE_PERMISSIONS` \
+      This environment variable skips all the permission preflight checks and doesn't try to do anything with the users.
+Set to `1` **only if you understand what and why you're doing**.
+This allows qBittorrent-nox to run in the environments where the user id is enforced outside of the container.

     #### Volumes